jared-hwang/UrbanInference/README.md

 ## Future Goals

-As stated above, we use A/B Street and road design as a preliminary proof-of-concept on the application of simulation inference on city design.
+As stated above, we use A/B Street and traffic light staging as a preliminary proof-of-concept on the application of simulation inference on city design.
 However, there are many more ways we can utilize this technique beyond just roads.